Meet the Lab(s)?!?

 Haoxing Liang

-Haoxing is a second year graduate student in the GDD program at UT Southwestern.
-He was born in Guangdong and speaks both Mandarin and Cantonese (and his English is pretty stellar, too!).
-He joined the Sanders Lab to dig into the mechanisms behind neurodegenerative diseases and explore ways to reverse their progression.
+Haoxing is a second year PhD student in the GDD program at UTSW.
+He was born in Guangdong and speaks both Mandarin and Cantonese (and his English is stellar, too!).
+He joined the Shahmoranders Lab to dig into the mechanisms behind neurodegenerative diseases and explore ways to reverse their progression.
 He’s especially curious about what drives aging in every single cell, and is passionate about creative bioengineering approaches to undo cellular senescence.
 Outside the lab, Haoxing enjoys authentic food, reading, and running—he clocks over 42.195 authentic km every week (DWS: remind Haoxing to convert to PERFECT US Standard!!!)!
-His has three big dreams: reunite with family during Chinese New Year, become a better scientist, and finish a marathon.
-During his PhD, he’s striving to graduate on time, live a healthy life, and grow into a better man.
+His has three big dreams: reunite with his family during Chinese New Year (DONE), become a better scientist (DONE), and finish a marathon (TBD).
+During his PhD, he strives to graduate on time, live a healthy life, and grow into a better man.
 (DWS: omg, that is soooooo pure!!!).

 // haoxing.liang [at] utsouthwestern.edu //